 The cty (content type) header parameter is used to declare the type of the secured content (the Payload).
+For example, the JSON Web Token (JWT) [JWT] specification uses the cty value JWT to indicate that the Payload is a JSON Web Token (JWT).
 The cty value is a case sensitive string.
 Use of this header parameter is OPTIONAL.